iam-Adithya/FileNinja/README.md

 **Disclaimer:**

-* **File Filer 3000 is a responsible organizer, but it's always a good idea to back up your files before running any script.
+* **FileNinja is a responsible organizer, but it's always a good idea to back up your files before running any script.
 Just in case!**
 * This script modifies your file system, so use it wisely and with the confidence of a coding warrior!
 (No reckless clicks! )

 **Feeling Grateful?**